Constantine VII, 913-959, replaces Romanus I. A Byzantine story illustrated by Byzantine copper coins.

 The name "Christopher" has two R's in it and this coin uses two different letter forms.
 The first is "P", the Greek Rho, and the second is "R", as in Latin and English.

-Then in 924 Romanus promoted his other two sons too.
-(There are silver miliaresia, but not copper coins, mentioning them.)
-However, Christopher died in 931 and Romanus became despondent, seeming not to care for his other two sons, and eventually wrote a will that would have given the empire (back) to Constantine VII.
-In 944 the sons conspired and overthrew him, forcing him to take vows and join a monastery.
-Within a year the populace backed Constantine VII and overthrew the sons and forced them to join their father.
+The two sons of Romanus did not like the idea that they would not inherit the empire.
+The rightful emperor Constantine VII had been sidelined for decades and they thought they hardly needed to consider him.
+In December 944 they conspired and overthrew Romanus, forcing him to take vows and join a monastery.
+However, only a month later the populace backed Constantine VII and overthrew the sons and forced them to join their father.
+(There are no coins attributed to that month.)
 Finally, Constantine VII was able to rule in his own right.
 Finally, he was able to issue his very common type (at the top of the page).

 So, you can understand that it was time to call in the coins of Romanus I and restrike them as coins of Constantine VII, which explains the overstrike on the coin above.
 That type was issued from 945 to c.
 950, when Constantine VII began to issue coins with his own son, Romanus II.
+(The wife of Constantine VII was the daughter of Romanus I.)

 Constantine VII and Romanus II, c.
 950-959 [This type was struck until Constantine VII died (of natural causes) and Romanus II became sole emperor at age 21.]